Afalls89/backend-nc-news/ReadeMe.md

 # `Project Title`

 To construct and host a backend server to store information relating to northcoder news.
-The Information stored includes topics, users, articles and comments. functioanlity will involve the ability to:
+The Information stored includes topics, users, articles and comments. functionality will involve the ability to:

 - request information on all topics
-- request user information by user ID
+- request user information by username
 - request article information by article ID
 - update an article by article ID
 - Post new comments to articles by article ID
-- request infomation of all comments from an article by aticle ID
+- request information of all comments from an article by article ID
   - information can be sorted by any valid column, defaults to created_at.
   - information can be ordered in ascending or descending order, defaults to descending.
-- request informtion on all articles
+- request information on all articles
   - information can be sorted by any valid column, defaults to created_at.
   - information can be ordered in ascending or descending order, defaults to descending.
   - can filter your query to return information for articles relating to a) a specific author